The 5 best HR and payroll software platforms for small businesses in 2026

 What does Moorepay cost?

-Moorepay doesn’t have a set pricing structure, but they’ll be able to provide you with a custom quote best suited to your business.
+Moorepay doesn’t have a set pricing structure, but it will be able to provide you with a custom quote best suited to your business.
+However, it offers discounts when you bundle payroll and HR into a single monthly package, which typically starts at around £100 per month for small teams.

 Key features